fabiansum/data-engineering-aws-nanodegree/02-cloud-data-warehouse/README.md

    - After the transformation, the clean data is loaded into the fact and dimension tables designed in a star schema format.
    - The final tables are optimized for query performance, enabling efficient analysis of user activity, song popularity, and other business metrics.

-## Business Requirements
-- **Cloud Data Migration**
-  - Migrate data from S3 to Redshift.
-- **ETL Pipeline Development**
-  - Extract user activity logs and song metadata from S3.
-  - Transform and stage the extracted data into Amazon Redshift.
-  - Load the data into fact and dimension tables using a star schema.
-- **Data Quality**
-  - Ensure data accuracy and remove duplicates during the ETL process.
-- **Performance Optimization**
-  - Optimize Redshift tables for fast query performance.
-- **Scalability**
-  - Design the ETL pipeline to handle increasing data volumes as Sparkify grows.
-- **Security**
-  - Secure data in Redshift with encryption and access controls.
-- **Support for Business Insight**
-  - Enable the analytics team to analyze song popularity, user behavior, and peak usage times.

 ## STAR Schema Design
 The STAR schema consists of one fact table (songplays) and four dimension tables (users, songs, artists, time).